Matthew Lee Anderson

 Elizabeth (Grossman) Moore is currently an Innovation Postdoctoral Fellow at the Novartis Institute for Biomedical Research (NIBR).
 She earned her Ph.D in chemistry and chemical biology from the University of California, Berkeley and her BS degree in chemistry from Westmont College.
 Working daily to develop cutting-edge technologies for use in drug development, she is passionate about grappling with the intersection of scientific innovation and the ethical burden of discovery.
 Her interests are wide-ranging, from target ID and platform technologies to transhumanism and the moral responsibilities of scientists, and she hopes to encourage other research scientists to grapple with the ethical implications of their work.

-Travis Pickell is Associate Director of University Engagement at Anselm House, a Christian Study Center at the University of Minnesota.
-Prior to that, he was a Lecturer and College Fellow at the University of Virginia, where he taught courses on health care ethics, clinical research ethics, death and dying, business ethics, environmental ethics, and biotechnology and human nature.
-A scholar of religious ethics, with a particular focus on the intersection of religion, medicine, and society, some of his other interests include the impact of modernity on religious belief and practices, issues of religious pluralism and public life, and the broad field of Christian theological ethics.
-His doctoral work focused on theological, cultural, and ethical issues of agency-in-dying, and was informed by his participation in palliative care ethics and weekly clinical ethics meetings at UVA Health System.
+Travis Pickell is Assistant Professor of Theology & Ethics and Faculty Fellow in the Honors Program at George Fox University in Newberg, Oregon.
+He is also the director of the Character Virtue Initiative and oversees the Cornerstone Core curriculum.
+He is a scholar of religious ethics, with a particular focus on the intersection of religion, medicine, and society.
+Some of his other interests include the modern and postmodern conditions of religious belief and practice, issues of religious pluralism and public life, and the broad field of Christian theological ethics.
+His first book is a theological account of agency-in-dying.
 He received his Ph.D. from the University of Virginia, M.Div. from Princeton Theological Seminary, and B.A. from The College of William & Mary.